+The following pages contain data tables describing the reported Clery Act Crimes for BYU's Clery Geography for the period from January 2020 through December 2022.
 Crime statistics included in the annual security report do not contain any personally identifiable information.
-Anyone may report crimes for inclusion in the annual security report statistics without revealing personally identifying information about themselves, the victim, or the alleged perpetrator by reporting them through BYU's compliance hotline.
+Anyone may report crimes for inclusion in the annual security report statistics without revealing personally identifying information about himself or herself, the victim, or the alleged perpetrator by reporting through BYU's compliance hotline.